 How do you say hello in Nepali?

-This guide about Nepali greetings and goodbyes will not only enrich your Nepali vocabulary, you will also develop an idea when to use what.
+This guide about Nepali greetings and goodbyes will not only enrich your Nepali vocabulary, you will also know when to use what.

-You’ll also learn how to say goodbye in Nepali, which is different than saying goodbye in other languages.
+You’ll learn how to say hello and goodbye in Nepali, which is different than saying goodbye in other languages.

-We’ve stacked this guide with a handful of examples to make sure you completely understand the basics of learning Nepali greetings and goodbyes.
+We’ve stacked this guide with a handful of examples to make sure you get greetings and goodbyes right every time.

 Let’s get started.